microsoft/maro/docs/source/examples/citi_bike.rst

                 max_reposition, target_station_idx = random.choice(top_k_demands)
                 action = Action(decision_event.station_idx, target_station_idx, max_reposition)
             else:
+                """
-                # find k source stations with the most bikes, randomly choose one of them and request as many bikes from
-                # it as allowed by the action scope
+                Find k source stations with the most bikes, randomly choose one of them and request as many bikes from it as allowed by the action scope.
+                """
                 top_k_supplies = []
                 for supply_candidate, available_bikes in decision_event.action_scope.items():
                     if supply_candidate == decision_event.station_idx: